 Located right in front of the Morocco pavilion, Spice Road Table is a Mediterranean-inspired sit-down restaurant.
 It also has a great view of the lagoon – try to ask for a table near the water, in the patio section.

 Spice Road Table is a tapas/small-plate restaurant, meaning that you get lots of small dishes of various foods, and the whole table shares.
 At the minimum order the following small plates: the grilled lamb kefta, dolmas (stuffed grape leaves), and the naan spreads.
 You’ll be glad you did.

 Recommendation: This is a very underrated restaurant; the small plates are an excellent way to sample a large variety of food.
 If you love Mediterranean food, this is the place to be.

 My favorite, bar none, sit down restaurant in Epcot.
 If you’ve been to a Benihana’s, you know how this works.
 If you don’t: the restaurant sits a group of people around a large counter with a grill, and a chef will come out and cook all the dishes in front of you.
 The chef will also entertain: they can make a volcano out of onion rings, draw Mickey’s face in oil on the grill, do a Jenga-style stack of vegetables, and many other fun tricks.

 Recommendation: Teppan Edo is a must-see.
 I go to it every time I visit Disney World.
 I order Tori (grilled chicken) with Hotate (scallops) add-on enhancement, along with miso soup.
-Everyone gets rice, noodles, and a good amount of veggies.
+Everyone gets rice, noodles, and a good amount of veggies with their meat selection.